 Then, you will get the backup options, you need to select “Backup” as below:

 If your database size is small, you get the backup instantly, if it’s not the case, you need to wait some seconds, then, you get the below page example.
-From there, you need to download your saved database, and save locally, but, save it in the cloud will better.
+From there, you need to download your backed-up database, and save it locally, but, save it in the cloud will better.

 Backup WordPress database from phpMyAdmin

 The phpMyAdmin is another method to create your WordPress database backup.
 Of course, you need to access your MySQL database using phpMyAdmin.
-If you’re using cPanel, find the link as the below screenshot example.
+If you’re using cPanel, find the link like the next screenshot example.

 Backing up a WordPress website is easy, If you are using another control panel, find the option to manage phpMyAdmin, and you should have access.
 If it’s not the case, start a live chat session with your web hosting support, and they will help.

-Anyway, in the next page, select your database name from the top left corner and you will get all your database tables, as the below screenshot.
+Anyway, on the next page, select your database name from the top left corner and you will get all your database tables, as the below screenshot.

 When you have the list of tables, just click the “Export” button, at the top of the page.

-Then, click the “Go” button that you will get the next page and the download will start.
+Then, click the “Go” button that you will get to the next page and the download will start.
 Next, save the file locally, and use it to move, or restore your blog using the “Import” link.
-If you want to import your database from phpMyAdmin later read this post.

 Database Backup using a plugin